marisarpo/horizons-week02/day2/5_horello/README.md

 ## Part 2: Lists

+For this project part, you'll be filling in the list-related styles in the skeleton CSS file.

 Screenshots:
 - [goal][ss-02a]

-As you can see on the live version, a Horello board consists of one or more lists, each of which contains one or more cards.
-Let's begin styling the first core element: the list.
-For this project part, you'll be filling in the list-related styles in the skeleton CSS file.
+1. **add PART 2 styles**: Look for `/** PART 2 CSS here */` and fill in
-Find the relevant CSS selectors and fill in the missing styles, based on the [specs].
-Note that not every required CSS property is listed in the specs.
+the missing styles, based on the [specs]. *Note* that not every required CSS property is listed in the specs.
 Do your best to figure out what's missing and create a pixel perfect clone of the [live version][live].

-Then look for the PART 2 comment in the [skeleton HTML] file and add the "Add card" button.
+1. **add the "Add card" button**: Look for `<!-- PART 2.
+Add card button -->` and add the "Add card" button here.
 Try creating this one using the `button` tag (rather than a plain `div` or `span`).

-Reload to see your changes.
-Things are starting to take shape aren't they?
-Grab a strong cup of coffee to celebrate because you're going to need the caffeine when you see what comes next.
+1. **reload to see your changes**: You should see your first fully-styled card!

 [ss-02a]: ./img/ss-02a.png